What is the quorum for a school governor meeting?

 (“Associate governors” never contribute towards the quorum either because they don’t exist in English law.
 A person on the board of a maintained school in England is either a governor or an associate member, they are not an “associate governor”.)

-In academies the title “associate member” may or may not be used, but academies are allowed to appoint non-trustees to serve on committees.
 You will need to check your own articles of association to find the quorum for academy committee meetings (including local governing bodies) because each academy trust has the freedom to set its own procedures for committees.
 Usual procedure though would be for every committee member to have a vote.

 Do governors count towards the quorum if they withdraw?